Get insider access

 Yes

 The Sony WF-1000XM5 have great Bluetooth connectivity.
 Unlike the Bose QuietComfort Earbuds II Truly Wireless, they support multi-device pairing, so you can stay connected to your smartphone and PC simultaneously.
 If you need to connect to more devices than this at the same time, it's worth considering the Technics EAH-AZ80 True Wireless for their 3-way multipoint instead.
-They also support Google Fast Pair, which opens up a popup on your Android device to quickly pair your headphones.
+Like the Sony buds, the Technics also support Google Fast Pair for quick pairing with your Android device.
+If you're an Android user, check out our article on the best wireless earbuds for Android.

 In terms of codecs, they support LDAC, a hi-res audio codec that allows you to stream your favorite tunes over Bluetooth with better sound quality, AAC, the default codec used by Apple, which has better sound quality than SBC, and LE Audio, for low-power audio transmission.
 However, they don't support the aptX Lossless codec, unlike the Denon PerL Pro True Wireless.
 That said, these buds have high latency on PC, whether you're prioritizing latency or audio quality via their companion app, causing lip sync issues.
 That said, latency won't be an issue if you're only using the buds for streaming audio.
 Some apps and devices also compensate for latency.